Your practical Zendesk setup guide for a seamless rollout

 Using Zendesk's native AI

-A better way: A unified AI platform
+A complementary approach: A unified AI platform

 Understanding Zendesk pricing plans